souvikdas2411/CS501/README.md

 ## CS501 - Fall 2023

-This is the CS501 Research Credit Fall 2023 repository lead by Prof. Will Braynen. :mortar_board:
+This is the CS501 Research Credit Fall 2023 repository.
+Advisor - Will Braynen

 ## Folders